top of page

 What makes these projects meaningful is the connection that forms with each client.
 Before beginning a custom ceramic wedding bowl, I like to learn about the couple; the location of the wedding, the colors in their invitation, decor, and the overall feeling they want to capture.
 Some are drawn to coastal tones and organic textures, while others prefer classic whites or touches of metallic.
 Those details guide everything from the glaze to the form of the bowl.

-Each piece starts with a consultation where we talk through ideas, budget, and timeline.
+• Consultation and Inspiration Each piece begins with a consultation where we talk through ideas, budget, and timeline.
 I often suggest creating something that feels timeless and functional, a piece that can move gracefully through the seasons.
-Once we settle on a design, I begin shaping the bowl by hand in my Charlotte studio using high-quality stoneware clay.
+Once we settle on a direction, I start sketching and refining the concept so it feels true to the couple and the occasion.

-Throughout the process, I keep in close communication with the customer, sharing updates and photos at key stages, such as when the bowl is formed, after bisque, when it’s glazed, and finally when it comes out of the kiln.
-That moment of opening the kiln is always exciting.
-Seeing the finished piece for the first time, after weeks of work and anticipation, never loses its magic.
+• Ongoing Customer Updates Throughout the entire process, I stay in close communication with the customer.
+I share updates and photos at key moments: when the bowl is formed, after the bisque firing, once it’s glazed, and finally when it comes out of the kiln.

 By the end, the bowl isn’t just a gift but, a reflection of a couple’s story, translated into clay.
 Each wedding commission feels like a collaboration built on trust, artistry, and shared vision.
 The result is a piece meant to be loved for decades, one that carries meaning well beyond the wedding day.